"It is meaningless to define a breather without air, a walker without gravity and ground" F. Perls, Gestalt Therapy

 Growing our awareness, also, helps us to listen to our inner being, acknowledging and trusting our sensations, feelings, emotions in order to expand our "response-ability" and make informed choices in search of balance and fluidity.

-And when we work within the Medicine Wheel, it show us our connectedness and interdependence with the larger whole of Nature as a source of knowledge and self-discovery.
+And when we work within the Medicine Wheel, it shows us our connectedness and interdependence with the larger whole of Nature as a source of knowledge, self-discovery and a place to belong.

 Gestalt is a german word.
 Its translation is "form", "shape", "whole" and it carries the meaning : a whole has qualities that are more than the total of its parts.